supershaneski/openai-whisper-api/README.md

   **Please note that this app will need an `OpenAI account` since we will be accessing API endpoint and will need a working `API key`.**

-  If you have not yet done so, upon signing up will be given `$18 in free credit that can be used during your first 3 months`.
+  If you have not yet done so, upon signing up you will be given `$18 in free credit that can be used during your first 3 months`.
 Visit the [OpenAI website](https://platform.openai.com/) for more details.

   If you want to try `Whisper` without using the API endpoint, please check [openai-whisper](https://github.com/supershaneski/openai-whisper) project.